Consensys/teku/CONTRIBUTING.md

 * [Good First Issue][search-label-good-first-issue] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][search-label-help-wanted] - issues that are a bit more involved than `good first issue` issues.

+Please keep in mind that we do not accept non-code contributions like fixing comments, typos or some other trivial fixes.
+Although we appreciate the extra help, managing lots of these small contributions is unfeasible, and puts extra pressure in our continuous delivery systems (running all tests, etc).
+Feel free to open an issue pointing any of those errors and we will batch them into a single change.

 ### Local Development
 The codebase is maintained using the "*contributor workflow*" where everyone without exception contributes patch proposals using "*pull-requests*".
 This facilitates social contribution, easy testing and peer review.